 A different kind of portrait

 I once hired a photographer to take my picture for a publication.
-The resulting portrait accurately shows what I looked like on a morning in January 2012: wavy brown hair with a receding hairline; narrow, pale blue eyes aided by black-rimmed spectacles; a smile with a thin upper lip; broad nose; clean-shaven face.
+The resulting portrait accurately shows what I looked like on a morning in January 2013: wavy brown hair with a receding hairline; narrow, pale blue eyes aided by black-rimmed spectacles; a smile with a thin upper lip; broad nose; clean-shaven face.
 It even shows what I wore that day: dark jeans, light blue shirt, brown tweed blazer.
 This image is an accurate representation of my appearance, but does it tell you anything about who I am?
-Would it be possible for a different kind of portrait do something else—could it instead depict aspects of my professional or personal identity rather than simply showing how I appear?
+Would it be possible for a different kind of portrait to do something else—could it instead depict aspects of my professional or personal identity rather than simply showing how I appear?
 If a painter filled a canvas with things that symbolize my life, could that image be just as meaningful an expression of who I am?
 This kind of “allegorical” or symbolic portrait was exactly what Marsden Hartley achieved in his 1914 Portrait of a German Officer, which he painted while living in Germany during the start of World War I.

 New York, Paris and Berlin